Sarah Cotton, mother of two slain B.C. girls, testifies at ex-partner's trial

-B.C. mom recalls last words of love for two girls found dead in 2017
+B.C. mother recalls last words of love for two girls found dead Christmas 2017

 Sisters Chloe and Aubrey Berry are pictured with their mother, Sarah Cotton.
 (Ryan MacDonald Photography)